oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a6s6"/>

-**Section VI –** If a general member has a complaint regarding the professional conduct, fulfillment of duty, or competence of an executive member, they may, and are encouraged to, issue a written complaint to any member of the executive board.
+**Section VI –** If any member has a complaint regarding the professional conduct, fulfillment of duty, or competence of any other member(s) (or, indeed, the entire board), they may, and are encouraged to, issue a written complaint to any member of the executive board.
 In the event that a complaint is issued, the following events must occur and be documented in a way that can be provided upon request by Oakham or by any of the involved parties-

 1. The complaint must be read by all members of the executive board.
 2. Each member of the executive board must provide his or her opinion on the complaint.